-- The visitation and escort policies must be adhered to.
+- The visitation and escort policies apply.

 Motorcycles must be registered with Parking Services and follow their regulations.
 Motorcycles, mopeds, motor scooters and other internal combustion engine are not permitted in University Owned Housing or common areas.
-Gasoline cans cannot be stored in any residence.

 Students and guests may not possess an animal other than fish and properly attended assistance animals for individuals with disabilities that have been registered through the Office of Disability Services.
 Aquariums are to be limited to 10 gallons or less.

-Flyers, announcements or other printed or written material to be posted in and around University owned housing or common area must be submitted to the Department of Residence Life minimally one week prior to the posting date for approval and distribution.
+Flyers, announcements or other printed or written material to be posted in and around University owned housing or common areas must be submitted to the Department of Residence Life minimally one week prior to the posting date for approval and distribution.

 Students and guests must adhere to minimum mandatory quiet hours in and around residence halls.
 Quiet hours are 10:00 pm – 8:00 am, seven days a week.

-Quiet Hours for Finals
+26. Quiet Hours for Finals

 Students and guests must adhere to 24 hour quiet hours beginning each semester at 9:00 pm the last day of normally scheduled classes and ending after the completion of the final University exam period.
 Students and guests who violate this policy may be immediately removed from University housing.

-Removal of University Property
+27. Removal of University Property

 The appropriate trash receptacles (dumpsters) provided outside should be utilized for the disposal of all trash.
 Room trash cannot be disposed of in the residence hall trash cans located in kitchens, laundry facilities or common lounge space.